Clad3815/Twitch-Streamer-GPT/README.md

     ```bash
     npm start
     ```
-    You can also start the script only in the console (while be closed when the console is closed) by running `node index.js` instead.
+    You can also start the script only in the console (will be closed when the console is closed) by running `node index.js` instead.

 Voila!
 Your very own animation script is up and running!
 Now, gear up to amplify the fun and interactivity of your Twitch streams.